8 Steps to Training (and Retaining) a Real Estate Virtual Assistant

 8. Deliver Competitive Compensation

-When compensating your remote team member, create a plan that considers:
+When compensating your remote team member, create a plan that considers the following:

 A competitive hourly rate

 If you will pay overtime or not